SpatialKey supports a wide variety of data formats, making it easy to work with both tabular and geospatial datasets.

 50MB 1,000 100 Concentrated NO

-In the 2nd example above, SpatialKey would have trouble rendering the shapefile on a map because the shapes are highly concentrated and the shapefile is complex (large number of vertices).
+In the 2nd example above, SpatialKey would have trouble rendering the vector file on a map because the shapes are highly concentrated and the vector file is complex (large number of vertices).
 In the 4th example, although the shapes are concentrated, the complexity is low, therefore SpatialKey could render this file well.
 Note that this table provides some guidance but each shape is unique and should be evaluated based on its components.

 What is the size of the ZIP file itself?

-Note that a small ZIP file doesn’t always mean that the shapefile is small and will work well within SpatialKey – the number of vertices and geographic distribution are the most significant contributing factors.
+Note that a small ZIP file doesn’t always mean that the vector file is small and will work well within SpatialKey – the number of vertices and geographic distribution are the most significant contributing factors.

-How many shapes and vertices are included in the shapefile?
+How many shapes and vertices are included in the vector file?

-While the number of shapes is important to understand, the number of vertices that each shape contains has a larger impact on whether the data will work will in SpatialKey.
-Sometimes taking an effort to reduce some of the vertices (smooth out the shapes) will help a shapefile work better in SpatialKey.
+While the number of shapes is important to understand, the number of vertices that each shape contains has a larger impact on whether the data will work well in SpatialKey.
+Sometimes taking an effort to reduce some of the vertices (smooth out the shapes) will help a vector file work better in SpatialKey.

 How many attributes are provided for the shapes?